Wisk Aero LLC.

 The joint venture was to manufacture Kitty Hawk's Cora eVTOL passenger aircraft and with a goal to operate one of the world's largest urban air taxi fleets in the world, for use in United States, Europe and Asia.
 In February 2022, Boeing invested another $450 million in Wisk Aero.
 It was reported in late 2019, that some of Boeing's executives are already on Wisk Aero's board.

-The aircraft has a canopy window over the passenger cabin providing exceptional forward, left, right and top views.
-There is one high wing on the aircraft which will provide a longer range for its passengers than multicopter eVTOL aircraft.
-Beneath the high wing are six short booms and each boom has to propellers attached to either end of the boom.
-All the propellers are on the top side of the booms.
+The aircraft has a cruise speed of 138 mph (222 km/h), a range of 90 mi (144 km) and is expected to have a range cruise altitudes 2,500-4,000 ft (762-1,219 m).
+There is one main high wing on the aircraft which will provide a longer range for its passengers than a multicopter eVTOL aircraft.
+Beneath the high wing are six short booms and each boom has propellers attached to both ends of each boom.
+All the propellers are located on the top side of the booms.
 The front six propellers are tilt-propellers and the rear six propellers are fixed VTOL-only propellers.

+The aircraft has panoramic wrap around windows allowing forward, left, right visibility, for spectacular views with a solid roof above the passenger compartment.
 The aircraft has fixed skid landing gear which decreases the complexity of the aircraft and thus makes the aircraft even more reliable.
-In the rear of the aircraft is a V-tail with a small downward vertical stabilizer.
+In the rear of the aircraft is a convention tail with a vertical stabilizer and horizontal stabilizers.
 There are no rear pusher propellers as the previous proof of concept and technology demonstrators had.